Retail EDI Glossary

 Transportation Management System (TMS)

-An application used by 4PLs/3PL/shipper (anyone who’s shipping anything, despite their role in the supply chain) to optimize management of building and transporting loads.
+An application used by 4PLs/3PL/shipper (anyone who’s shipping anything, despite their role in the supply chain) to optimize management of the building and transporting of loads.
 Used to manage costs such as freight spend and carrier rates.

 Trip